 2.4 Issues Raised by the FMI.
 The FMI report by Kahanpää and Polkko (2009) discusses the Vaisala pressure sensor that it designed for use on Phoenix.34 It states, "We should find out how the pressure tube is mounted in the spacecraft and if there are additional filters etc." The one and only filter for the Vaisala transducer is shown on the top of Figure 11A (with its near twin for MSL shown on the bottom of Figure 11A).
+I challenged the above statement on November information between NASA and the foreign subcontractors did not work optimally in this mission!"
+(Kahanpää, personal communication, December 15, 2009).

-I challenged the above statement on November 14, 2009, and published a criticism of it on web site on November my 2009.
+14, 2009, and published a criticism of it on my web site on November 17, 2009.
 Kahanpää's partial response from the FMI to my assertion that, "something stinks" about his request for information on additional filters was as follows:

 "Your nose smelled also a real issue.
-The fact that we at FMI did not know how our sensor was mounted in the spacecraft and how many filters there were shows that the exchange of information between NASA and the foreign subcontractors did not work optimally in this mission!"
-(Kahanpää, personal communication, December 15, 2009).
+The fact that we at FMI did not know how our sensor was mounted in the spacecraft and how many filters there were shows that the exchange of